 Reporting Guides

-The Indigenous Media Guides will help reporters meet these standards by providing a context checklist to consider when reporting on First Nations, Inuit and Métis communities.
+These Indigenous Media Guides will help reporters meet standards by providing a context checklist to consider when reporting on First Nations, Inuit and Métis communities.
+No two tribal nations are the same and reporting on them effectively requires an understanding of the government, economy, geography, treaties, people and culture.

 The IJA Tribal Nations Media Guide encourages reporters and editors to learn about the complexities of Indigenous nations and their varied communities.